Best Travel Insurance for the UK and Ireland

 Travel Guard

-Best for: Travelers prioritizing maximum protection, those with expensive trips requiring high cancellation coverage, and travelers wanting premium evacuation limits.
+Best for: Travelers prioritizing maximum protection, those with expensive trips requiring high cancellation coverage and travelers wanting premium evacuation limits.

 Company Image

-Best Mid-Tier Value
+Best Midtier Value

 BHTP

-With a 90 out of 100 overall score, BHTP delivers an excellent 96 service score and strong financial stability (100/100).
-The ExactCare Value plan costs just $69 while providing solid coverage across categories.
-Protection includes up to $100,000 emergency medical and $250,000-$1,000,000 evacuation depending on your selected plan.
+BHTP earned 90 out of 100 overall, with an excellent 96 service score and strong financial stability (100/100).
+The ExactCare Value plan costs just $69 for comprehensive coverage.
+The plan covers up to $100,000 emergency medical and $250,000 to $1 million evacuation, depending on your plan selection.

 Company Image